pod-rb/pod-rb.eu/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 6.8.1 =
+= 6.9.2 =
-Version 6.8.1 contains important bug fixes and improvements.
+Version 6.9.2 contains various bug fixes.
 It is recommended for all users.